-Elongated orbs are often insects in-flight that due to the speed of flight and the shutter speed, aperture of the camera creates an orb that appears to have a tail streaming behind it.
+Bugs and insects tend to take on a completely different appearance when illuminated by camera flashes and often appear as elongated orbs when in-flight due to the speed of flight, the cameras shutter speed and aperture that creates an orb that appears to have a tail streaming behind it.

 The atmosphere is filled with moisture molecules that cannot be seen with the naked eye but can be captured by a camera lens.
 Some moisture orbs are octagon or spherical but not all, they can be a variety of shapes and colors as well as moisture refracts light like a prism causing a rainbow of colors.
 However, not all water molecule orbs have colours.

 Moisture orbs are coloured as a result of light being refracted through a transparent substance and therefore appearing in colours like those witnessed in a rainbow.

 Orbs can also be a retro-reflection of light off an object, but light itself can cause orbs in photographs such as a light source like light poles or the reflection of the camera's flash.
 Also, try to rule out another person's flashlight in the distance or reflecting off a wall, window, or door.